Fazmin/Short-Scripts-Collection/README.md

-# Short Scripts and One-line commands
+# Short Scripts and one-liners
 ## Collection of useful short scripts